 If I am Eligible for a Solar Grant, How Much Money Will It Be?

-When it comes to solar grants, the amount members receive changes year to year.
-We encourage members to visit our website and view the Renewable Resource Guidance Document for the exact amount they will receive that year.
+When it comes to solar grants, the amount members receive can change from year to year.
+We encourage members to contact Energize Delaware to inquire about solar grant details.

 Am I eligible for a Solar Grant?